ToFuProject/tofu/README.rst

 It was first created at the Max-Planck Institute for Plasma Physics (IPP) in Garching, Germany, by Didier Vezinet, and is now maintained / debugged / updated by a team of contributors.

-A sphinx-generated documentation can be found at [the tofu documentation page](https://ToFuProject.github.io/tofu/index.html), and the code itself is hosted on [GitHub](https://github.com/ToFuProject/tofu).
+A sphinx-generated documentation_ (to be updated soon), and the code itself is hosted on GitHub_.

 tofu is command-line oriented, for maximum flexibility and scriptability.
 The absence of a GUI is compensated by built-in one-liners for interactive plots.